 See everything in clear detail

-For detail-oriented and distributed teams, 4K video technology is the game changer you need to succeed.
+For detail-oriented and distributed teams, 4K video technology is the game-changer you need to succeed.
 Lifesize is the first and only global 4K video conferencing solution in the market, with full-motion 4K content sharing and an unparalleled quality meeting experience.
-Powerful 20x zoom and rich camera optics provide incredible image clarity and a stunning meeting experience.
+Powerful 20x zoom and rich camera optics provide incredible image clarity and stunning meeting experiences.

 Ready to get started with Lifesize?

 Make the most of your time by meeting smarter, being proactive and sending out thorough meeting agendas to your colleagues in advance of your meeting.
-Schedule a demo with a Lifesize expert to see firsthand what a productive meeting experience can look like and be sure to subscribe to the blog for more tips on how to host more productive meetings.
+Schedule a demo with a Lifesize expert or set up a free account to see firsthand what a productive meeting experience can look like and be sure to subscribe to the blog for more tips on how to host more productive meetings.